 The majority of under 34s in both the US and UK prefer to browse fashion sites using smartphones.

-AOV and Conversion Rates for Fashion Ecommerce
+Conversion Rates for Fashion Ecommerce

 Stats from Nosto show that the conversion rates in fashion ecommerce are higher on desktop than mobile.